 4. Human Resource Manager

-Human resources managers are hired by small and large companies laike.
-You’ll make sure the payroll is processed, that employees receive the right training, and that disputes are handled in a professional manner.
+Human resource managers are critical leaders in a company.
+They ensure payroll is processed, employees receive the right training, and that disputes are handled professionally.

-Since everything is done on the phone, on the computer, and via face-to-face conversations, there’s no walking or standing required.
+Since everything can done over the phone, computer, and face-to-face, there’s no walking or standing required.

-You may need a degree in business or human resources in order to apply for one of these jobs, as well as a high level of emotional intelligence.
+You likely need a degree in business or human resources to apply for these jobs, as well as a high level of emotional intelligence.

 Average Pay: $107,992 (Salary.com)

-As new technology is created, software developers are needed to create applications and software systems that are up to date and effective.
+Software developers help businesses create applications and software systems that are up to date and effective.

 Average Pay: $110,140 (USNews)

-Actuaries are often hired by insurance firms, helping determine rates based on calculated risk.
-This helps insurers set reasonable and appropriate rates for the insured.
+Actuaries are often hired by insurance firms to determine rates based on calculated risk.
+This helps insurers set reasonable and appropriate rates for the client.